 The Application Pack utility lists all currently installed application packs and their versions.
 Selecting an application pack will show detailed version information.
 Changes to the application packs can only take place when the MeasureLINKTM-MCS software is starting up.
-Changes to application packs will take effect after a restart of MeasureLINK.
-You may stage multiple application pack updates, and all will be performed on the next restart of MeasureLINK.
+Changes to application packs will take effect after restarting MeasureLINK by clicking the Restart and Apply button, which will will launch the Application Pack installer.
+You may stage multiple application pack updates at one time.
 To cancel the staged operation, select the staged application pack and click the Un-stage button on the ribbon.